 Additional tests that can evaluate the liver include:

-- an upper endoscopy to see if esophageal varices are present
+- an upper endoscopy to see whether esophageal varices are present

 - an ultrasound scan of the liver